Thunder Bay: 20th century

 In the era of Sir Wilfrid Laurier, Thunder Bay began a period of extraordinary growth, based on improved access to markets via the transcontinental railway and development of the western wheat boom.
 The CPR double-tracked its Winnipeg–Thunder Bay line.
 The Canadian Northern Railway established facilities at Port Arthur.
 The Grand Trunk Pacific Railway began construction of its facilities at the Fort William Mission in 1905, and the federal government began construction of the National Transcontinental Railway.
 Grain elevator construction boomed as the volume of grain shipped to Europe increased.
 Both cities incurred debt to grant bonuses to manufacturing industries.

 Thunder Bay was the first city in the world to enact daylight saving time, on 1 July 1908.

 By 1914, the twin cities had modern infrastructures (sewers, potable water supply, street lighting, electric light, etc.) Both Fort William and Port Arthur were proponents of municipal ownership.
-As early as 1892, Port Arthur built Canada's first municipally-owned electric street railway.
-Both cities spurned Bell Telephone Company of Canada to establish their own municipally-owned telephone systems in 1902.
+As early as 1892, Port Arthur built Canada's first municipally owned electric street railway.
+Both cities spurned Bell Telephone Company of Canada to establish their municipally owned telephone systems in 1902.

 The boom came to an end in 1913–1914, aggravated by the outbreak of the First World War.
-A war-time economy emerged with the making of munitions and shipbuilding.
+A wartime economy emerged with the making of munitions and shipbuilding.
 Men from the cities joined the 52nd, 94th, and 141st Battalions of the Canadian Expeditionary Force.

 Railway employment was hurt when the federal government took over the National Transcontinental Railway and Lake Superior Division from the Grand Trunk in 1915, and the Canadian Northern Railway in 1918.
 These were amalgamated with other government-owned railways in 1923 to form the Canadian National Railways.
 The CNR closed many of the Canadian Northern Railway facilities in Port Arthur.
 It opened the Neebing yards in Neebing Township in 1922.
 By 1929, the population of the two cities had recovered to pre-war levels.

-The forest products industry has played an important role in the Thunder Bay economy from the 1870s.
+The forest products industry has played an important role in the Thunder Bay economy since the 1870s.
 In the 1880s, Herman Finger established the Pigeon River Lumber Company in the area, and also built the Gunflint and Lake Superior Railroad, but he dissolved the lumber company and moved his operations to The Pas by 1919.
 Logs and lumber were shipped primarily to the United States.
 In 1917, the first pulp and paper mill was established in Port Arthur.
 It was followed by a mill at Fort William, in 1920.
-Eventually, there were four mills operating.
+Eventually, four mills were operating.

 Manufacturing resumed in 1937 when the Canada Car and Foundry Company plant (opened for the manufacture of naval ships and railcars during the late World War I) re-opened to build British aircraft.
 Now run by Alstom, the plant has remained a mainstay of the post-war economy.
 It has produced forestry equipment and transportation equipment for urban transit systems, such as the Toronto Transit Commission and GO Transit.